KMahoney/squee/readme.md

 # Squee: A Typed, Composable Database Query Language

 **Squee** is an experimental language that breaks relational queries down in to *composable* functions that can be fully inferred with a few extensions to Hindley Milner.
+It compiles to SQL and so can be used with relational databases.

 **WARNING**: Squee is **EXPERIMENTAL** and **INCOMPLETE**.
 Don't use this for anything important!